peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 ### Quantize
-    public EFloat Quantize​(EInteger desiredExponent, EContext ctx) Returns a binary float with the same value but a new exponent. <p>Note that this is not always the same as rounding to a given number of binary digit places, since it can fail if the difference between this value's exponent and the desired exponent is too big, depending on the maximum precision.
-If rounding to a number of binary digit places is desired, it's better to use the RoundToExponent and RoundToIntegral methods instead.</p> <p><b>Remark:</b> This method can be used to implement fixed-point binary arithmetic, in which each binary float has a fixed number of digits after the radix point.
-The following code example returns a fixed-point number with up to 20 digits before and exactly 5 digits after the radix point:</p> <pre> // After performing arithmetic operations, adjust
+    public EFloat Quantize​(EInteger desiredExponent, EContext ctx) Returns a binary floating-point number with the same value but a new exponent. <p>Note that this is not always the same as rounding to a given number of binary digit places, since it can fail if the difference between this value's exponent and the desired exponent is too big, depending on the maximum precision.
+If rounding to a number of binary digit places is desired, it's better to use the RoundToExponent and RoundToIntegral methods instead.</p>
- // the number to 5 // digits after the radix point number =
- number.Quantize(EInteger.FromInt32(-5), // five digits after the
- radix point EContext.ForPrecision(25) // 25-digit precision);</pre>
- <p>A fixed-point binary arithmetic in which no digits come after the
-  radix point (a desired exponent of 0) is considered an "integer arithmetic".</p>
+ <p><b>Remark:</b> This method can be used to implement fixed-point
+ binary arithmetic, in which each binary floating-point number has a fixed number of digits after the radix point.
+The following code example returns a fixed-point number with up to 20 digits before and exactly 5 digits after the radix point:</p> <pre> /* After performing arithmetic operations, adjust /* the number to 5 /* */*/*/ digits after the radix point number = number.Quantize(EInteger.FromInt32(-5), /* five digits after the radix point*/ EContext.ForPrecision(25) /* 25-digit precision);*/</pre> <p>A fixed-point binary arithmetic in which no digits come after the radix point (a desired exponent of 0) is considered an "integer arithmetic".</p>

 **Parameters:**